lautaroelkin/page_scrubber.koplugin/README.md

 * **Advanced Navigation:** Interactive progress slider, chapter-skip buttons, a quick-access top toolbar, and physical D-Pad support.
 * **Split-View Annotations (NEW):** A beautiful split-screen manager for Bookmarks, Highlights, and Notes, featuring a live high-res page preview and smart highlight filters.
 * **Robust UI Scaling (NEW):** Auto-adapting layout that prevents crashes or overlapping at any scale (long-press the Gear icon to resize).
-* **Native Integration:** Launch all widgets and access settings directly from KOReader's native top menu.
+* **Native Integration:** Launch all widgets and access settings directly from KOReader's native top menu (but obviously the easiest way to lunch the grids is with a gesture!).

 > ⚠️ **IMPORTANT:** You MUST delete any old or duplicate `.lua` scrubber/browser files from your KOReader plugins/patches folder before installing this new version.